Pakistan Pavilion Inaugurated At Middle East Energy 2025 In Dubai - UrduPoint

 Pakistan Pavilion Inaugurated At Middle East Energy 2025 In Dubai

-Pakistan’s Envoy to the United Arab Emirates (UAE), Ambassador Faisal Niaz Tirmizi on Monday inaugurated the Pakistan Pavilion at the 49th edition of Middle East Energy 2025, held at Dubai World Trade Centre from April 07-09, 2025
+Ambassador Faisal Niaz Tirmizi, Pakistan’s Envoy to the UAE, inaugurated the Pakistan Pavilion at the 49th edition of middle East Energy 2025, held at Dubai World Trade Centre from April 07-09, 2025.

-ABU DAHBI, (APP - UrduPoint / Pakistan Point News - 7th Apr, 2025) Pakistan’s Envoy to the United Arab Emirates (UAE), Ambassador Faisal Niaz Tirmizi on Monday inaugurated the Pakistan Pavilion at the 49th edition of Middle East Energy 2025, held at Dubai World Trade Centre from April 07-09, 2025.
+The event, recognised as the region’s premier energy exhibition, brings together over 40,000 energy professionals and 1,600 international exhibitors.

 Recent Stories